Raoul Manuel: Advocacies

-Raoul is an education advocate.
+Raoul is an education and LGBTQ-plus advocate.
 He called for free education among public tertiary schools and the junking of the socialized tuition system in UP.
 He criticized the removal of Philippine History among senior high curriculums after housemates from Pinoy Big Brother failed to answer basic questions on Philippine history.
 He called for the review and overhaul of the K–12 system in the Philippines.
 He also criticized the state of education in the Philippines under the COVID-19 pandemic under the Duterte administration, saying that the shortcomings revealed the 'long-standing' problems of Philippine education.
 He became a National Convener for Rise for Education, an alliance that pushes through with nationalist, scientific, and mass-oriented Philippine education.

-He has also been an advocate against mandatory implementation of Reserve Officers' Training Corps (ROTC) program in the Philippines as well as a critic of said abuses under the Armed Forces of the Philippines.
+He has also been an advocate against mandatory implementation of Reserve Officers' Training Corps (ROTC) program in the Philippines as well as a critic of said alleged fabricated abuses under the Armed Forces of the Philippines.
 During a Senate hearing on ROTC on August 22, 2019, he had a heated exchange with Senator Ronald 'Bato' dela Rosa.

 During the filing for the nominees for the 2022 national elections, Manuel, as the first nominee of Kabataan Partylist, said that "The youth bear a responsibility to advance the politics of change and hope."
 He also said that Kabataan Partylist prevailed despite moves to disqualify them from Congress and denounced groups that "pretend" to be the voice of the youth.

 In March 2022, a navy officer was condemned by Raoul in social media in which the said soldier posted death threats against the youth activist.
 The Philippine Navy said that the officer was relieved and became a subject of 'thorough investigation'.

 He opposed both registrations of SIM cards and social media accounts.

 Political career

-Congressional career

 Entering congress at the age of 27, Manuel became one of the youngest members of the 19th Congress.
 He abstained during the election of the speakership and joined the minority bloc.